CloudChi/FX-Framework/Script_Folders_Module.md

 - Triggers
   - Can contain logic
   - Call scripts in Public, Protected, or Dependencies subfolders
-  - Typically displays errors to the user
+  - Commonly display errors to the user
   - Only called by Object and Layout Script Triggers
-    - Not File Script Triggers
+    - **NOT** File Script Triggers
-  - Can be versioned
+  - One Trigger script per Object **NOT** shared with other Objects
   - Return "False" if an error occurs
   - Return "True" if they succeed